dotnest/Pypit/README.md

 - When in game:
 press **Ctrl-d** to pricecheck an item under your cursor
 press **F5** to teleport to hideout

-- Windows users might encounter a *feature* due to how `pynput` works for now
+You can close the popup by pressing Ctrl, Esc or by clicking the game window/losing focus on popup

-if Pypit pricechecks items when only **Ctrl** is pressed - it seems to be in a state where it thinks that **d** is pressed down too
+Windows users might encounter a *feature* due to how `pynput` works for now
-you can use it for your convenience and look up prices with just Ctrl, in that case press **d** when you're done to "unstick" it
+If Pypit pricechecks items when only **Ctrl** is pressed - it seems to be in a state where it thinks that **d** is pressed down too.
+You can use it for your convenience and look up prices with just Ctrl, in that case **press d** when you're done to "unstick" it

 ## Linux